Norway is a country where you can experience completely unparalleled natural beauty, and one of the best ways to do this is through wild camping.

 You can fly to Norway from all over the world.
 Oslo Airport has flights to over 100 destinations, and you can also get international flights in and out of Bergen Airport.
 And let be honest – Bergen is more traditional beautiful than Oslo.

 Once you are in Norway, you have a range of options for transport.
 You can take direct domestic flights between many cities and towns.
-You can also take interstate rains run by the Norwegian State Railway.
+You can also take interstate trains run by the Norwegian State Railway – particularly useful if you are traveling Europe with a Eurail pass.
 There are also bus services between many of the major cities in Scandinavia.

 However, if you are interested in wild camping, renting a car is going to be your best option.
 A car will allow you to reach the further-flung areas of Norway and really take in its beauty.
 Plus, you could even head over the border to Finland and down to Rovaniemi and Oulu, because wild camping is also allowed there too!